lhassa8/umara/docs/UMARA_COMPLETE_REFERENCE.md

 ### Run Your App

-Start the development server:

 ```bash
 umara run app.py
 ```

-Then open your browser to **http://localhost:8501** to see your app.

-The server runs with hot reload enabled by default, so changes to your code will automatically refresh in the browser.
+Open **http://localhost:8501** in your browser.
+Hot reload is enabled by default.

 ---